heptarch/heptarch.github.io/drafts/tarkovsky.md

 The "caretaker" was a thin, ungainly woman called Chiara who smoked constantly and was never to be found at the Institute.
-She appeared in the kitchen on the evening of a full moon, unannounced, and wordlessly poured us two glasses of sambuca, one leg up on the table as the water clouded.
-After a pause, she smiled: "Ne avrai bisogno."<label for="sn-1"
+She appeared in the kitchen on the evening of a full moon, unannounced, and wordlessly poured us two glasses of sambuca.
+While the water clouded over, she put one leg up on the table, and
+smiled: "Ne avrai bisogno."<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"